ccamel/awesome-ccamel/README.md

 - [steveteuber/kubectl-graph](https://github.com/steveteuber/kubectl-graph) - A kubectl plugin to visualize Kubernetes resources and relationships.
 - [strang1ato/nhi](https://github.com/strang1ato/nhi) - :tv: Automatically capture all potentially useful information about each executed command (as well as its output) and get powerful querying mechanism
 - [strangelove-ventures/half-life](https://github.com/strangelove-ventures/half-life) - Cosmos validator monitoring and alerting utility
-- [strangelove-ventures/ibctest](https://github.com/strangelove-ventures/ibctest) - e2e testing framework for IBC capable chains
+- [strangelove-ventures/interchaintest](https://github.com/strangelove-ventures/interchaintest) - e2e testing framework for the interchain
 - [strangelove-ventures/lens](https://github.com/strangelove-ventures/lens) - ⚛️❤️👁 Brought to you by the LensCrafters
 - [stretchr/objx](https://github.com/stretchr/objx) - Go package for dealing with maps, slices, JSON and other data.
 - [stretchr/testify](https://github.com/stretchr/testify) - A toolkit with common assertions and mocks that plays nicely with the standard library